will-dabeast09/fbin/README.md

 A utility that converts frames/images to a binary file, with a 256-color palette for each frame.

-## Instructions
-***If you're on Windows and are running CINEMA, you can follow the instructions in fbin/windows***
-***If you're on a Linux based system and are running CINEMA, you can follow the instructions in fbin/linux***
-If you want GALLERY, to use the python version, follow these steps:
 1. Run `fbin.py`
 3. Select the folder containing your frames/images
 4. Select the name and directory for the new file